kingdice123/python-help-with-random/README.md

 # python-help-with-random
 So, I'v been trying to make a new program..
 I'm a newbie programmer so it can be a stupid question but I need help with my code
 The main problem is that IDLE can run my code perfectly but when I open it like any other app (with double click), it just simply not work.. so I made an another code with the same way of using random and I got the same problem.
+The time.sleep command run BEFORE it prints the numbers and the code got finished immadietly
 The first code: